Marctraider/LiveScript-Git/README.md

 - Disabled nagging about 'do you want to initialize disks' if they contain fully encrypted filesystems in diskmgmt.msc (And subsequently destroy the disk)

 #Context Menu:
-- Set mitigations per executable (Prerequisite for allowing firewall rule)
+- Set Performance/Security mode per executable, affects exploit mitigations and large pages.
+(Prerequisite for allowing firewall rule)
 - Set firewall rules per executable (Either predefined for ease, or custom)
-- Set Large Pages per executable (Could improve performance)
 - Take Ownership on files
 - Classic Customize (Windows 7)
 - Disable DPI Scaling